abhishekarya1/Hash-Define-myNotes/content/java/basics.md

 1. If two values have different types, Java will convert smaller into larger type
 2. If integral and decimal are being used, integral is converted to decimal type
 3. After the operations, the result value will be of the promoted operands type
-4. **If both variables are of integral type and smaller or equal to int, they are promoted to int first**, even if none of them is `int`
+4. **If both variables are of integral type and smaller or equal to int, they are promoted to int first**, even if none of them is `int`; this is to prevent numeric _overflow_
 ```java
 short x = 5;
 byte y = 5;